lazaa32/planetiler-openmaptiles-1/README.md

-# Planetiler Basemap Profile
+# Planetiler OpenMapTiles Profile

-This basemap profile is based on [OpenMapTiles](https://github.com/openmaptiles/openmaptiles) v3.13.
+This openmaptiles profile is based on [OpenMapTiles](https://github.com/openmaptiles/openmaptiles) v3.13.
 See [README.md](../planetiler/README.md) in the parent directory for instructions on how to run.

 ## Differences from OpenMapTiles